Perspective

 Like driving too slowly in the left lane, merging errors tie up traffic and are high on the road-rage scale.

-The fix: Learn to Zipper Merge.
+The fix: Learn to zipper merge and always abide by it.
 It's common in other parts of the United States, but many oh-so-polite Northwesterners seem reluctant to try it.

 Have a lazy driving habit you'd like to break (or see your fellow drivers improve)?
-Let us know in Comments!
+Let us know in the comments!

 Share on social media